Boost Your Mental Health with the “Daily Check-In” Tool: My Chat with John Nash (A Beautiful Mind)

 But then, the conversation took an interesting turn.
 John noticed the book I had open on the table: 84 Tools of a Mental Health Warrior.
 His eyes landed on one tool in particular—"Daily Check-in with You."
 Intrigued, he pointed at it and asked, “How does this help someone stay in control of their mental health?”

-Armed with that knowledge, I created the Mental Health Warrior Program—a groundbreaking SELF-HELP approach designed to help YOU take charge of your emotions, triumph over challenges, and build the life you truly want.
+Armed with that knowledge, I created the Mental Health Warrior Program—a new SELF-HELP approach designed to help YOU take charge of your emotions, triumph over challenges and build the life you really want.

-This tool isn't just about checking a box; it's about deepening our connection with ourselves.
-After all, how can we triumph over life's challenges if we don't even know where we stand with ourselves?
+But this tool isn’t just about checking a box.
+It’s about building a stronger connection with ourselves—because how can we triumph over life’s challenges if we don’t even know where we stand?

 ✔️ "How am I feeling today?"